Danny041291/Web-Based-Augmented-Reality-Applications-With-WebXR/README.md

-# Building-A-Web-Based-Augmented-Reality-Application-Using-The-WebXR-API
+# Web-Based-Augmented-Reality-Applications-With-WebXR
-Building a web-based Augmented Reality application using the WebXR API
+Web-Based Augmented Reality applications with WebXR

-This project is related to the following article: https://my-first-project.dev/2019/12/13/building-a-web-based-augmented-reality-application-using-the-webxr-api/
+This project is related to the following article: https://my-first-project.dev/2019/12/13/web-based-augmented-reality-applications-with-webxr/